BoE tells clearing houses to put stability before profit

-World leaders have agreed that the $650 trillion (400.96 trillion pounds) markets for credit default swaps, interest rate swaps and other derivatives traded among banks should be centrally cleared from next year to improve transparency.
+World leaders have agreed that the $650 trillion markets for credit default swaps, interest rate swaps and other derivatives traded among banks should be centrally cleared from next year to improve transparency.

 Central clearing ensures transactions are backed by a default fund in case one side of a deal goes bust.

-The prospect of larges swathes of derivatives having to be cleared has prompted clearing companies such as NYSE Euronext NYX.N, CME (CME.O), and others to bulk up.
+The prospect of larges swathes of derivatives having to be cleared has prompted clearing companies such as NYSE Euronext , CME, and others to bulk up.

 The BoE, outlining how it will supervise clearing houses from April, said on Tuesday its key concern will be to ensure financial stability was maintained in the public interest.